 Have a Squirt Gun or Water Balloon Fight

-Challenge the kids to a squirt gun or water balloon fight on a hot day!
+Challenge all the kids to a squirt gun or water balloon fight on a hot day!
 You can find cheap squirt guns or water balloons at most dollar stores.

 You can buy bubbles at virtually any dollar store, or make your own at home!
 You can even find some fun battery-operated bubble machines for less than $10.